evennia/evennia/docs/source/Accounts.md

 object also has its own [CmdSet](Command-Sets), the `AccountCmdSet`.

-Logged into default evennia, you can use the `ooc` command to leave your current Objects and go into OOC mode.
+Logged into default evennia, you can use the `ooc` command to leave your current [character](Objects) and go into OOC mode.
 You are quite limited in this mode, basically it works like a simple chat program.
 It acts as a staging area for switching between Characters (if your game supports that) or as a safety mode if your Character gets deleted.
 Use `ic` to attempt to (re)puppet a Character.